michalciurus/Outletgen/readme.md

 ## Using

-Just add a "Restoration ID" to your views in XIBs/Storyboards and Outletgen will auto generate code for you to use.
+Just add an "Outlet identifier" to your views in XIBs/Storyboards and Outletgen will auto generate code for you to use.

 ### Before